![]() |

 6. The HV concept works best with propellant charges that fill the case completely, and with bullets that are traditionally light for a given calibre.

-GS Custom HV bullets have the following advantages:
+GS Custom drive band bullets have the following advantages:

-Load development is simplified - HV bullets are not speed sensitive to grouping
+Load development is simplified - GSC drive band bullets are not speed sensitive for grouping

 Due to the mono metal construction, terminal performance is enhanced and bullet failure due to complete fracture is eliminated.